bilalzulfiqar-pk/livekit-rag-voice-assistant/README.md

 - PostgreSQL + pgvector storage for embeddings and retrieval
 - Weather tool integration using Open-Meteo
 - Live pipeline rail and tooling/grounding status panel in the web UI
-- Full Docker Compose setup for frontend, agent, backend, and database
+- Full Docker Compose setup for frontend, agent, backend, and database, plus optional local development workflows

 ## Architecture